Environmental Governance MSc

 Self-funded international applicants for this course will be required to pay a deposit of £1000 towards their tuition fees before a confirmation of acceptance for studies (CAS) is issued.
 This deposit will only be refunded if immigration permission is refused.
 We will notify you about how and when to make this payment.

-Bursaries and scholarships awarded by the School are usually advertised from January with a closing date of June.
+The School of Environment, Education and Development Loyalty Bursary offers a £3,000 reduction in tuition fees to University of Manchester alumni who achieved a 1st and are progressing to a postgraduate taught masters course for September 2015 entry (terms and conditions apply - please contact us for further information).
+Other bursaries and scholarships awarded by the School are usually advertised from January with a closing date of June.
 Awards for 2015 entry have not yet been set.
 This information will be added to our funding page as it becomes available.
+See also the University's postgraduate funding database for more funding opportunities.